edgedb/easy-edgedb/chapter16/index.md

 {['Noo,'], ['door']}
 ```

-The `.` wildcard operator still determines the length of the slice of the string to match on, so you can use more of them to lengthen the part of the string in which we are looking for a match.
+The `.` wildcard operator still determines the length of the slice of the string to match on, so you can use more of them to lengthen the part of the string in which we are looking for a match:

 ```
 db> select re_match_all('.h...oo..', 'Noo, Lord Dracula, why did you lock the door?');